 “Our partners, myself among them, have a long history of investing in different types of infrastructure, but we’ve now transitioned ourselves fully into the big opportunity that we see around renewable and environmental solutions,” says Sara Graziano, partner and investment committee chair at SER.
 “There is a lot of renewable generation, particularly in West Texas.
 These batteries are allowing us to benefit from peak energy generation to account for the dips that come with energy shortages.”

 The batteries will also provide support services for the Texas power grid to respond to fluctuations in supply and demand.
 The addition of more renewable energy services means a reduced likelihood of rolling blackouts and reduced emissions with no polluting elements part of the battery energy storage system.
-Project construction is expected to be complete by June 2021.
+Project construction is expected to be complete summer of 2021.

 About Burns & McDonnell